sysprog21/rv32emu/CONTRIBUTING.md

 or when interacting with hardware registers that require precise bit-width operations.
 In these scenarios, fixed-width types ensure consistent behavior across different platforms and compilers.

-Do not assume `char` is signed; for example, on Arm architectures, it is unsigned by default.
+Do not assume `char` is signed; its signedness is implementation-defined and varies by platform and compiler (e.g., unsigned by default on many Arm toolchains).

 Avoid defining bit-fields within signed integer types.
 Additionally, do not use bitwise operators (such as `&`, `|`, `~`, `^`, `<<`, and `>>`) on signed integer data.